 WHO IS SHE?

-EmmoLei’s discography encompasses over eighteen independently released albums, EP’s, and singles collectively.
-Her sound embodies a mixture of genres but often integrates elements of soul, jazz, classical, and rhythm and blues.
+EmmoLei’s discography encompasses over twenty-one independently released albums, EP’s, and singles collectively.
+Her sound embodies a mixture of genres but often integrates soul, jazz, classical, and rhythm and blues.
 Her single, “Don’t Fight,” was recently included on Adult Swim’s OPUS compilation album.
 As a musician, she has performed with Nelly, Ella Mai, Kurt Schneider, and more and recently had her debut performance as a solo act on Mobley’s “Devil in a Daydream” Virtual Tour.
 EmmoLei was invited to participate in this year’s “Songs of Pride” songwriting camp, hosted by Universal Music Publishing Group, where she collaborated with emerging songwriters/artists Amanda Cygnaeus and Nate Traveller.
-EmmoLei and her work have been featured on a variety of platforms, including XLR8R, Lyrical Lemonade, LANDR, Saint Heron, OC Weekly, The Recording Academy, Gender Amplified, Billboard, and more.
+EmmoLei and her work have been featured on various platforms, including Lyrical Lemonade, LANDR, Saint Heron, OC Weekly, The Recording Academy, Gender Amplified, Billboard, and more.